-Note: Since HDF Product Designer obtains user personal information from their authentication service they have full control of what information about them is shared.
+Note: Since HDF Product Designer obtains user personal information from their authentication service they have full control of what information about them is shared between the application and the service.

-Currently supported authentication services and how to configure them for HDF Product Designer are explained below.
+Currently supported authentication services and how to configure them are explained below.

-4.3.1 NASA URS
+4.3.1 NASA Earthdata Login

-If you don't have NASA Earthdata Login account, please sign up first to get username and password.
-The signup requires NASA's approval so it may take time.
+If you don't have NASA Earthdata Login account, please register first.
+The process requires NASA's approval so it may take some time.

-Login to NASA Earthdata Login website, go to My Applications tab, press "Approve More Applications" (if necessary), find and approve HPD application to access your profile as shown in Fig. 4.1.
+Sign in to NASA Earthdata Login website, go to My Applications tab, press "Approve More Applications" (if necessary), find and approve HDF Product Designer application to access your profile as shown in Fig. 4.2.